Henock-Adane/Maji_Ndogo/README.md

    - Extensive data cleaning and transformation to ensure data integrity.
    - Detailed analysis of employee performance and location-based patterns.
    - Preparation for clustering techniques to uncover broader narratives and hidden correlations related to water access and quality.

 3. **Phase 3: Weaving the Data Threads of Maji Ndogo’s Narrative (Maji Ndogo Part 3)**
    - Validate the integrity of subjective water quality scores submitted by employees.
    - Identify potential data manipulation or systemic issues.
    - Use SQL to trace inconsistencies to specific employees and locations.

+4. **Phase 4: From Analysis to Action (Maji Ndogo Part 4)**
+   - Combine survey, water quality, and pollution data into a unified view for planning.
+   - Summarize water source conditions by province and town.
+   - Recommend specific engineering interventions for contaminated or inadequate sources.
+   - Create and populate a `Project_progress` table to track repair initiatives with conditional SQL logic.
+   - Assign improvements based on contamination type, water source condition, and queue time patterns.

 ## 📌 Objectives